Skip to main content

 5. Type a Question for the user.
 The answers they can choose from are provided by the Answers field.

-If desired, you can click the variable icon Placeholder icon and click in the resulting box to display a list of variables you can add to the description, such as for Cloud SOAR Incident, Incident Artifacts, and Triage.
+If desired, you can click the variable icon Placeholder icon and click in the resulting box to display a list of variables you can add to the description.

 6. In Answers, enter selections that the user can choose from.
 By default, success and failure are provided.